alpinegizmo/alpinegizmo.com/_posts/2008-01-09-cowboys-and-waterfalls.markdown

 ---
 layout: post
-title: Cowboys and Waterfalls
+title: Why research labs don't produce good software
 ---

-### Why research labs don't produce good software

 I spent the first twenty-plus years of my career working as a researcher in university and corporate research labs -- at Carnegie Mellon, Mitsubishi Electric (MERL), and Sun Labs.
 It has been my privilege to work on some great projects with some amazingly talented people.
 But I have to tell you that by and large, the quality of the software coming out of research labs isn't very high.
 I blame the cowboys and the waterfalls.